Speak to an Expert

 - The good news is that lenders are very in tune with this now.

-- Below are the main ways you may meet contractor mortgage rules and broadly how lenders look at your income when considering a contractor mortgage in the UK.
+- If you are in need of mortgages for contractors, below are the main ways you may meet contractor mortgage rules and, broadly, how lenders look at your income when considering a contractor mortgage in the UK.

 With a contractor mortgage how much can I borrow?